Nikola Vasilj: FC St. Pauli

 In May 2021, Vasilj moved to FC St. Pauli on a three-year deal.
 He made his official debut for the team on 25 July against Holstein Kiel and kept a clean sheet.

 In January 2024, he signed a new long-term contract with the squad.

 Vasilj was an important piece in FC St. Pauli's conquest of the 2.
 Bundesliga title, his first trophy with the club, which was sealed on 19 May and earned them promotion to the Bundesliga.

 He played his 100th game for the side against FC Augsburg on 15 September.

+Later stage of career

+In July 2026, Vasilj joined Saudi Arabian outfit Al-Diriyah.

 International career

 Vasilj was a member of the Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.

 In March 2021, he received his first senior call up, for 2022 FIFA World Cup qualifiers against Finland and France and a friendly game against Costa Rica.
 He debuted against Costa Rica on 27 March.

+In June 2026, Vasilj was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group match against Canada on 12 June.